webrtc-for-the-curious/webrtc-for-the-curious/content/docs/06-media-communication.md

 Transporting video isn't easy.
 To store 30 minutes of uncompressed 720 8-bit video you need ~110Gb.
 With those numbers a 4 person conference call isn't going to happen.
 We need a way to make it smaller, and the answer is video compression.
 That doesn't come without downsides though.

 ## Video 101
 We aren't going to cover video compression in depth, but just enough to understand why RTP is designed the way it is.
-Video compression encodes video into a new format that requires fewer bits to represent the same video, usually with a slight loss in quality.
+Video compression encodes video into a new format that requires fewer bits to represent the same video.

 ### Lossy and Lossless compression
-It can be lossless (no information is lost) or lossy (information may be lost).
-RTP typically uses lossy compression.
-It is better to have some details lost in the picture, then have it not arrive at all.
+You can encode video to be lossless (no information is lost) or lossy (information may be lost).
+Because lossless encoding requires more data to be sent to a peer, making for a higher latency stream and more dropped packets, RTP typically uses lossy compression even though the video quality won’t be as good.

 ### Intra and Inter frame compression
 Video compression comes in two types.
 The first is intra-frame.
 Intra-frame compression reduces the bits used to describe a single video frame.
 The same techniques are used to compress still pictures, like the JPEG compression method.